Charleston's last 2 Bi-Lo supermarkets set to close in April; liquidation sales to begin

-The last two remaining Bi-Lo supermarkets in the Charleston area are set to close April 18 after a buyer did not come forward.
+The last two remaining Bi-Lo supermarkets in the Charleston area are set to close April 18 after an effort to find a buyer for them was unsuccessful.

 Liquidation sales will start March 24 at the grocery stores at 860 Folly Road on James Island and at 1200 Sam Rittenberg Blvd. in West Ashley, according to workers at both locations.